aristanetworks/avd/ansible_collections/arista/avd/index.md

 ## Contributing

 Contributing pull requests are gladly welcomed for this repository.
 If you are planning a big change, please start a discussion first to make sure we'll be able to merge it.
-Please see the [contribution guide](ansible_collections/arista/avd/docs/contribution/overview.md) for additional details.
+Please see [contribution guide](docs/contribution/overview.md) for additional details.

 You can also open an [issue](https://github.com/aristanetworks/avd/issues) to report any problems or submit enhancements.